 Keep in mind that psychological suffering is often accompanied by physical symptoms.
 These symptoms will often reduce your ability to deal with day-to-day situations.
 Pay attention to these symptoms and do not hesitate seeking help.
 Read the Help and Resources section to find resources available to you.

 There are known treatments to cure or relieve symptoms of mental illness.
 Treatments allow people affected to regain control of their lives and daily activities.
-The earlier an affected person consults with a doctor, the faster he or she will recover.
+The earlier an affected person consults with a doctor, the better are her or his chances of recovery.

 In most cases, mental illness is treated effectively through psychotherapy, medicine, or a combination of both.